Raheem Sterling: Personal life

-Sterling has an M16 rifle tattooed on his leg for which he received criticism from anti-violence groups; in response Sterling said that the tattoo had deeper meaning and referred to his father who was killed when Sterling was two years old.
-There has been criticism of how the British tabloid media, such as The Sun, cover and treat Sterling with articles being deemed unfair and racist by pundits including Ian Wright.
+Sterling has an M16 rifle tattooed on his leg for which he received criticism from Harry Redknapp and anti-violence groups; in response Sterling said that the tattoo had deeper meaning and referred to his father who was killed when Sterling was two years old.
+There has been criticism of how the British tabloid media, such as The Sun, cover and treat Sterling with some articles being deemed unfair and racist by pundits including Ian Wright.

 Sterling has been named as one of the 100 most influential Black Britons, with his inclusion in the annual Powerlist in both the 2020 and 2021 editions.

 Sterling was appointed Member of the Order of the British Empire (MBE) in the 2021 Birthday Honours for services to racial equality in sport.

 In November 2021, Sterling launched his own charitable foundation at the Ark Elvin Academy, his former school.
 The Raheem Sterling Foundation will 'educate, empower and inspire young people to become better prepared for the future and to embrace opportunities to achieve greater social mobility.'
 Speaking at the launch, Sterling said: "My foundation is built on my experiences, successes and the many challenges I overcame, I now want to help young people achieve and be the best they can be."

 In 2021, Sterling established his own clothing brand, named 1692.
 The brand was associated with many community outreach programs headlined by Sterling.
 However, in 2025 the brand was legally dissolved after financial struggles and posting losses of more than one million pounds.

-Sterling lives in a £6 million gated property in Oxshott, Surrey.
+As of 2022, Sterling lived in a gated property in Oxshott, Surrey.
 During the 2022 Qatar World Cup Sterling's house was burgled.
 This was discovered by his fiancée and children when they returned from being with him in Qatar.
 As a result of the burglary, Sterling flew home, while the FIFA World Cup was still underway.
 He later re-joined the team for training.

+In May 2026, Sterling was arrested on suspicion of drug-driving after crashing his Lamborghini Urus into barriers on the M3 motorway.
+He was released on bail pending further enquiries.
+In September at Basingstoke Magistrates' Court, he admitted the offence of dangerous driving, as well as possessing nitrous oxide for wrongful inhalation and failing to provide a specimen for analysis.
+Having been disqualified from driving in the interim, he is due to appear in court again on 25 November 2026.